-How Is Keto Healthy For Your Endocannabinoid System?
+How Might Keto Interact With The Endocannabinoid System?

 Healthy fats, called DHA and EPA, convert in the body into something that is anti-inflammtory and anti-cancer.

 The popularity of the ketogenic diet has put great focus on consuming omega-3 fatty acids, called DHA and EPA.
-These are otherwise known as ‘healthy fats.’
+These are otherwise known as “healthy fats.”
 The keto diet is trending and trendy and but, few understand how it impacts the endocannabinoid system.
 DHA and EPA undergo changes, while in the body, into endocannabioid-like molecules that are capable of interacting with cannabinoid receptors.
-It is important, then, to consider how homeostasis is affected by extra DHA and EPA and ultimately: How is keto healthy?
+It is important, then, to consider the how homeostasis copes with extra DHA and EPA and ultimately: How is keto healthy?

 What is the Keto Diet?